TritonDataCenter/rfd/rfd/0111/README.md

 **The process:**

-1. The instigators will discuss ahead of time what type of outage to induce, how to induce it.
+1. The instigators will discuss ahead of time what type of outage to induce and how to induce it.
 They will test that process as needed.
 2. The incident will begin at the scheduled time when the instigators induce the outage.
 3. Responders will be notified through the usual means of an outage: Amon alarm